eliztnguyen/Genomic-Transcriptomic/README.md

-# GitTranscriptomic
+# Genomic-Transcriptomic
-Files and scripts related to the analysis of transcriptomic data (including RNA-seq).
+Files and scripts related to the analysis of genomic data (including RNA-seq).